MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/hypot-hypotf-hypotl-hypot-hypotf-hypotl.md

 The versions of the functions that have leading underscores are provided for compatibility with earlier standards.
 Their behavior is identical to the versions that don't have leading underscores.
 We recommend using the versions without leading underscores for new code.

-If you use the \<tgmath.h> `hypot()` macro, the type of the argument determines which version of the function is selected.See [Type-generic math](../../c-runtime-library/tgmath.md) for details.
+If you use the \<tgmath.h> `hypot()` macro, the type of the argument determines which version of the function is selected.
+See [Type-generic math](../../c-runtime-library/tgmath.md) for details.

 By default, this function's global state is scoped to the application.
 To change this, see [Global state in the CRT](../global-state.md).